MotiaDev/awesome-plugins/CONTRIBUTING.md

 This generates a complete plugin project with:
 - ✅ TypeScript and React configuration
-- ✅ Vite build setup
+- ✅ tsdown for fast, performant builds with React Compiler and Tailwind CSS v4
 - ✅ Example workbench UI component
 - ✅ All required dependencies